 The course changes at every event.

 There are no ‘orientation drive through’ runs.
-There is no chalk lining the course (except at national events).
 Determine which direction you will go on optional slaloms (chicanes).
 Understand that the slalom requires you to go in and out each alternate cone.
 Know where the gates are, if any.

 There is usually a ‘novice walk through’ of the course lead by a top notch experienced driver.
 This will occur either just before or just after the drivers meeting.
 Listen for the walk through to be announced and take advantage of it.

 Rule 1: Safety.
 Always watch for the cars.
 Keep your head up.
-What you are not allowed to do.
-No cell phones.
-No cameras.
+What you are not allowed to do: No cell phones or cameras.
 No sitting down whiles cars are on the course.
 Always watch the cars.
 Do not assume that the drivers will not slide off course.
 Do not stand next to the course.
 Be aware of the fire extinguishers.

 Always carry the red flag in your hand.
 Do not roll it up tightly as then it is a red stick.
 Do not let it flap around as many drivers will see it and be distracted.